How did Subaru come up with their logo? What does the Subaru emblem mean?

 star cluster, which in turn inspires the Subaru logo and alludes to

-the six companies that merged to create FHI.
+the five companies that merged to create FHI.
 The

 word "subaru" means "united" in Japanese, and Fuji Heavy Industries has

 used the term to describe how the Pleiades constellation is a